kteender/kteender.github.io/rates.md

 I sell <a href="/shop#art">production artwork</a>.

-For additional fees, I am happy to perform photo editing, graphic design, web design, and/or video editing for your project.
-For a quote, contact me at <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a>.

-<div id="animation"></div>
-## Animation Services
-Below are the rates per-character:
+Below are the rates for animation:
 - Custom cartoon body: $280, flat rate
 - Custom cartoon face: $450, flat rate
 - Re-use existing character: $30, flat rate

-My primary factor in determining an estimate for animation is the complexity of the sequential storytelling in the project, not the number of seconds.
-Below are the rates for animation:
 - motion graphics - starts at $265
 - talking-head animation - starts at $285
 - <a href="https://youtube.com/shorts/ZnRyvwhpaTc">monologue animation</a>  - starts at $540